-The Newcomen Collett Foundation incurred a deficit of £26,698 on its activities during the eleven-month period, excluding gains on investments.
-The Governors had agreed a deficit budget for the period of £24,851 to reduce unrestricted reserves.
-St Mary Newington Educational Foundation generated a surplus of £4,833 on its activities during the eight-month period, excluding losses on investments.
-Thus, the consolidated results for the period showed a deficit of £21,865 excluding gains and losses on investments.
+The Newcomen Collett Foundation incurred a deficit of £34,914 on its activities during the year, excluding losses on investments.
+The Governors had agreed a deficit budget for the period of £43,944 to reduce unrestricted reserves.
+St Mary Newington Educational Foundation generated a surplus of £2,602 on its activities during the year, excluding losses on investments.
+Thus, the consolidated results for the period showed a deficit of £32,312 excluding gains and losses on investments.

 The freehold investment properties are revalued annually by the Surveyor to Marshall's Charity.
-This year, in his view, there has been a small increase in the value of the portfolio.
+This year, in his view, there has been a decrease in the value of the portfolio.